Last updated: May 2020

 While using our Site, we may ask you to provide us with certain personally identifiable information that might be collected through our website provider WordPress and host Siteground.
 This includes collection of your unique online electronic identifier; this is commonly known as an IP address, browser type, browser version, the pages of our Site that you visit, the time and date of your visit, the time spent on those pages and other statistics.
 We may use Google Analytics to give us an idea of where our website traffic data comes from and how people use our website.
 Details on Google Analytics can be found here.

-Cookies are files with small amount of data, which may include an anonymous unique identifier.
+Cookies are files with a small amount of data, which may include an anonymous unique identifier.
 Cookies are sent to your browser from a web site and stored on your computer’s hard drive.
 Cookies are used to identify visitors and to simplify accessibility, and to monitor visitor behaviour when viewing website content, navigating our website and when using features.

 Like many sites, we use “cookies” to collect information.
 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use some portions of our Site.

 If you contact us via our website, you may provide us with personal data when completing online health or contact forms.
-We use Mailchimp for our mailing list.
+We use drip for our mailing list.
 Both of these services store the data that you submit for our records of client management only.

 EMAILS, BOOKINGS & SERVICES